morganstanley/Crossroads/doc/test_case_e.md

 ## What to expect

 By the end of this tutorial, it should be expected that:
-<li>The python application will be tested locally on a windows machine which has python already installed and the output,"Hello,Visual Studio" will be displayed on the console</li>
+<li>The python application will be tested locally on a windows machine which has python already installed and the output,"Hello,pythonix crossroads for linux" will be displayed on the console</li>
-<li>The application will be packaged with crossroads and a self-contained, executable file will be generated</li>
+<li>The application will be packaged with crossroads and a self-contained, file will be generated</li>
-<li>The executable file generated will be run and its expected to display the same output, "Hello,Visual Studio"</li>
+<li>The file generated will be run on the windows machine and its expected to display the same output, "Hello,pythonix crossroads for linux"</li>
-<li>The executable file will be distributed to another local linux-based machine which doesn't have python installed</li>
+<li>The executable file will be distributed to linux-based machine</li>
-<li>The expected result "Hello,Visual Studio" will be displayed after running the executable</li>
+<li>The expected result "Hello,pythonix crossroads for linux" will be displayed after running the executable</li>

 ## Usage
 ``` dotnet tool install --global MorganStanley.Crossroads --version 1.0.0 ```